LuMiSxh/Waku/README.md

 - **Dimensional Design System**: Manages depth with a clear distinction between `Surface Elevation` (for layout) and `Overlay Layers` (for UI).
 - **"Material Glass" Effect**: A beautiful, subtle glassmorphism effect with frosted edges and gradients for all overlay components.
-- **Single Accent Color Theming**: Define one accent color in your project, and Waku generates a complete, perceptually uniform color palette.
+- **Single Accent Color Theming**: Define one accent color in your project, and Waku generates a complete, perceptually uniform color palette with automatic text contrast for optimal readability.
 - **Developer-First API**: Components like `VStack`, `HStack`, and `elevation` props make building complex, consistent layouts trivial.
 - **Dark Mode First**: Meticulously designed to look stunning in both light and dark modes.
 - **Fully Typed & Accessible**: Built with TypeScript and ARIA best practices.